 Ryan White and Latinx AIDS Awareness Day

-Ryan White HIV/AIDS Program and Latinos
+Ryan White HIV/AIDS Program and Hispanic/Latino Individuals

-According to the 2016 HRSA client level data report, 23.1% of Ryan White HIV/AIDS Program (RWHAP) clients were Hispanic/Latino, with a viral suppression rate of 87.2% (87.4% for Hispanic/Latino men and 86.5% for Latinas).
+Nearly three-quarters of RWHAP clients are from racial/ethnic minority populations.
+According to the 2017 HRSA client level data report, 23.1% of Ryan White HIV/AIDS Program (RWHAP) clients were Hispanic/Latino (HRSA, 2018).

 TA and Training Resources

-Accessing ACA Health Coverage
+Accessing Health Coverage